 The beauty of most hive top feeder plans is the ease of selecting materials based on what is readily available.
 For instance, many beekeepers who’ve had hives for more than a couple of years tend to have extra outer covers hidden in their stash of equipment.
 These extra outer covers make the best DIY top feeders and require no additional cost.
-Any outer cover will work whether its a telescoping outer cover or a migratory cover.
+Any outer cover will work, whether it’s a telescoping outer cover or a migratory cover.
 Just remember to remove any protective sheathing before modifying.
-Alternatively, a 2’ x 4’ sheet of ¾” exterior grade non-treated plywood works perfectly, provided the finished feeder is painted and sealed well against the elements and will yield 1-2 complete 10-frame hive top feeders.
+Alternatively, a 2’x4’ sheet of ¾” exterior grade non-treated plywood works perfectly, provided the finished feeder is painted and sealed well against the elements and will yield one to two complete 10-frame hive top feeders.

 Select a Jar